 They spend most of the day outside (even in the rain!) and beyond our garden wall.
 Goodness knows where they get to and what they get up to; let me just say that the baby rabbit survived but the two shrews did not.
 It’s hard work being a cat

-So Michael has accepted that the boys are independent creatures and will do whatever it is they want.
+So Mr B has accepted that the boys are independent creatures and will do whatever it is they want.
 Of course the real crisis will come when one or other of them decide to stay out all night…

 “Alright,” said the Cat; and this time it vanished quite slowly, beginning with the end of the tail, and ending with the grin, which remained some time after the rest of it had gone.”

 I do love dogs but really, I’m a cat lover through and through.
 I like their independence and quirkiness.
 Despite being constantly worried by their disappearing acts!

 (note to self: I really must do a cat post.
 Maybe for Jackson’s birthday 😉 )

 Love your boys – and completely understand the concerns around their safety.
 We also have a bold adventurous one (now almost a year) and a tiny timid one – although she’s gaining confidence by the day now.
 Jackson gives me much worry when he disappears off.
 Jemima is a homebody – UNLESS she’s still outside at twilight when she turns into devil cat and refuses to come in.
 My cunning has currently got the upper hand though since I feed them their main meal late evening so they’re hungry enough to come back.
 That said, they are terrific mousers and I wonder why I bother to feed them at all when they must be full to the brim with mouse.

 I am amused by how easily I’ve managed the transition from worrying about cats in a suburban setting, to cats in a village setting and now to cats in a very rural setting.
 I conjure up a lengthy list of dangers every time!

 Meanwhile, our current cats just get on with the business of… being cats!